Ryanhustler420/cyclic-nodejs-express-api/README.md

 1. Create a basic express app
 2. Push to github in a repository
 3. Create cyclic signup using github
-4. Link the express via cyclic
+4. Link the express via cyclic and allow the permission
 5. Deploy